Free Speech and the Danger of Killing It

 Pure speech, spoken or written communication versus communication through behavior, is a subset of free speech.
 It is what most people think of when they hear the term ‘free speech.
 It is accorded the highest degree of protection under the First Amendment to the U.S. Constitution.

 While crypto-adventuring in South Africa, an interesting fact was brought to me by a team member I met there: free speech has its origins not in individual expression, but in the ability of others to hear those thoughts.
 Yet, today’s most common free speech definitions are almost never framed in this way.
-Let’s consider a striking example of an individual waiting to be executed, but the executioner allowing final words that could change his mind or the minds of the crowd.
-In that moment there is an opportunity for affirmation or questioning to occur based on the receipt of stale or novel information, respectively.
+Let’s consider a striking example of an individual waiting to be executed, but the executioner allows final words that could change his mind or the minds of the crowd.
+In that moment, there is an opportunity for affirmation or questioning to occur based on the receipt of stale or novel information, respectively.
 Let’s consider another example.
 Generally, when children are being educated, the mind has not been formed through testing and evaluation of the world around them through honest analysis, but through the acceptance of established mores.
 That honest analysis can never occur and a mind can never correct or strengthen a position if an opposing opinion is never heard.
 When it comes to problem-solving, including the contentious subjects that our global world has to grapple with, eliminating voices rather than reasoning with them impedes thorough analysis, including problem identification and generation of strategies and solutions.

 The Historical Free Speech Definition